sagarshah97/cobblr/README.md

 - The above schema has been adapted from [Mongoose Schemas](https://mongoosejs.com/docs/guide.html) which is implemented in their official documentation.
 - [Mongoose Schemas](https://mongoosejs.com/docs/guide.html)'s code was used as a reference to understand on how to implement schemas in MongoDB.
-- [Mongoose Schemas](https://mongoosejs.com/docs/guide.html)'s code was modified by [Sagar Paresh Shah](sg355741@dal.ca) by writing the custom schema as per my requirements.
+- [Mongoose Schemas](https://mongoosejs.com/docs/guide.html)'s code was modified by writing the custom schema as per the requirements.

 ### backend/app/components/shoes/shoes.validation.js